Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

 ### Create and Configure Service Principals and Connections
 ---

-For Azure DevOps pipelines to create Azure Machine Learning infrastructure and deploy and execute Azure ML pipelines, it is necessary to create a an Azure service principal for each Azure ML environment (Dev and/or Prod) and configure Azure DevOps service connections using those service principals.
+For Azure DevOps pipelines to create Azure Machine Learning infrastructure and deploy and execute Azure ML pipelines, it is necessary to create an Azure service principal for each Azure ML environment (Dev and/or Prod) and configure Azure DevOps service connections using those service principals.
 These service princiapls can be created using one of the two methods below:

 <details>
 <summary>Create Service Principal from Azure Cloud Shell</summary>